svpatro/Books/README.md

 # Books
-Notes from what I am reading - Updated daily.
+Notes from what I am reading.

 ### Non-Fiction Science
 - [SuperIntelligence](https://amzn.to/3UDxW4G) by Nick Bostrom